imjjun/SSTRAC_public/README.md

 #### Dataset Summary

-We have carefully sorted out clear videos, which contain only single person & full-view so that it could be adjusted in other skeleton models, such as Human poses as Compositional Tasks[1] and VideoPose3D[2], etc. In conclusion, we are able to build a dataset consisting of about 500 videos.
+We have carefully sorted out clear videos, which contain only single person & full-view so that it could be adjusted in other skeleton models, such as Human poses as Compositional Tasks[1].
+In conclusion, we are able to build a dataset consisting of about 500 videos.
 This set is used for training our model.

 ### Result